salilab/rmf/doc/DecoratorsAndAttributes.md

 [TOC]

 The attributes and decorators are divided into several categories, each associated with a different RMF::Category.
-The get and set functions on the decorators always have the same names as the attribute, unless otherwise noted.
-For example, RMF::decorator::Particle has RMF::decorator::ParticleConst::get_mass().
+Each decorator has three associated types eg RMF::decorator::Particle, RMF::decorator::ParticleConst and RMF::decorator::ParticleFactory.
+The non-const decorator inherits from the const one.
+The factory is used to test whether a given node has the needed attributes and create decorators decorating a given node.
+Note, that if passed and RMF::NodeConstHandle, the node already having the required attributes is a precondition for the factory `get()` method.

 # Static and Frame Attributes # {#staticandframe}